 In September 2018, Supreme Court struck down section 497 of IPC (Indian Penal Code), which deals with adultery.
 This move received support and criticism as well.
-People are debating about whether adultery should be a criminal offence or not.
+People are debating whether adultery should be a criminal offence or not.

-Why adultery was decriminalised in India:-
+Why adultery was decriminalised in India:

 There are several loopholes in Section 497 of IPC (Indian Penal Code).
 The main loophole is that it punishes only men that commit adultery, and women are treated as victims and innocent.
 This is discriminatory on the basis of gender.

 This law interferes with personal lives.

 Deceiving and cheating are punishable by law in India under section 420 of IPC (Indian Penal Code).
-Adultery is nothing but cheating life partner.
+Adultery is nothing but cheating a life partner.
 The other person in the relationship goes through a lot of trauma, and hence adultery should also be punished.

-- Fear of law can deter people from committing adultery.
+Fear of law can deter people from committing adultery.

-- If people are punished for adultery, there will be very slim chances of reconcile.
+If people are punished for adultery, there will be very slim chances of reconciliation.
 People do mistakes, and a lot of couples have had a happy life after going through a rough phase of adultery with the help of counselling and understanding. punishing and sending the person to jail will only increase hate and anger.

-Law should not interfere in the personal lives.
+Law should not interfere in personal lives.

 What is your opinion on this topic?
 Express your thoughts in the comment section below.
 Subscribe to our blog to read answers to trending GD topics.